Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 }
 {% endhighlight %}

+Nothing to write home about.
 Although the function tries to open a registry key and retrieve one of the values belonging to it, both operations with a potential of producing the `STATUS_OBJECT_NAME_NOT_FOUND` error, we need not bother with it for even if registry query fails the execution continues as if nothing happened.

 Now consider the second candidate, **_BaseSrvInitializeIniFileMappings()_**.
 Per tradition, first go structure definitions.